kosl/ihipp-examples/docs/week5.md

 Result = PASS
 ```

-There was 1 NVIDIA GeForce 930MX GPU detected on the laptop.
+There is 1 NVIDIA GeForce 930MX GPU detected on the laptop.

 The outputs show that a professional high-end card has much more global memory, streaming multiprocessors (SMs) and "cores" available and also a much higher memory bandwidth than a consumer grade card: 16 GB, 80 SMs, 5120 CUDA cores, 712.9 GB/s and 2 GB, 3 SMs, 384 CUDA cores, 13520.2 MB/s, respectively.
 The V100 has also a much higher theoretical throughput of 15.7 TFlops (for FP32) than the GeForce 930MX with throughput of 0.765 TFlops (for FP32).